parthgupta21/Core-Subjects-Notes/OOPS/02 Classes and Objects/Objects.md

 # Object

-## Objects are instances of class.
+### Objects are instances of class.
 When a class is defined, no memeory is allocated.
 But wheen it is instanciated, memory is allocated.

+## Code
 ``` cpp
 class geek
 {